bundesliga

 xwhatsappmailcopy-link

-Kane’s treble from the spot means he has now taken – and scored – 13 penalties for Bayern since joining the club in summer 2023, comprising seven in the Bundesliga and six in the Champions League.
+Kane has taken – and scored – the other 26 of the 27 penalties he has taken for Bayern since joining the club in summer 2023, comprising a league record 17 successive penalty conversions in the Bundesliga along with eight in the Champions League and one in the DFB Cup.

 Variety and unpredictability has been key to that success.
 His first for Bayern arrived against Augsburg on 27 August 2023, a cool clip down the middle with goalkeeper Finn Dahmen diving off to his left.